 \textbf{Users have a steeper learning curve to use \system.} In interviewing the users about the advantages and disadvantages of the two systems, we found participants, especially those with less AI knowledge, experienced a steeper learning curve to use the \system -- That says, participants need more effort to learn what answers they can expect from the XAI agent.
 In comparison, they think \baseline is much simpler to interact with because all the answers they can get are displayed in the interface.
 However, some participants also mentioned that they would like to spend the efforts to learn \system since it provides more potential explanations to be used.
 From the above observation, we deem that the \system system can be improved by providing the ``instruction of system capability range'' at the initial user interaction stages, and this learning effort will disappear when users interact more with \system in the long run.

-\textbf{The performance of writing models and XAI algorithms influence user experience of \system.} Another phenomenon we observed is that the under-performed model and XAI algorithm quality can influence the user experience, such as trust and satisfaction.
-Note that in the real-world AI tasks, humans are commonly motivated to use the XAI methods to analyze AI predictions, such as improving writing performance according to the AI writing feedback with the help of \system's XAI methods.
-However, there are situations that the AI writing feedback is misaligned with human judgement.
-In these situations, users commonly ignore the misaligned feedback and can potentially reduce the satisfaction and trust on the AI prediction models.
-To mitigate this issue, we posit two actions to resolve: i) it is important to align the AI models' predictions and feedback with human judgement before asking users to leverage analysis methods (\eg XAIs in \system) to explain or interact with the AI predictions. ii) if the AI task is difficult thus it's inevitable to occur misalignment (\eg the scientific writing task in this study), enabling human intervention on the models' prediction outputs can alleviate the harm in user experience.
-For example, when P4 met the the misalignment between the model output and his own judgement, he mentioned ``it would be great if I can manually make the model ignore this review, so that the score can reflect my performance more fairly.''
+\textbf{The performance of writing models and XAI algorithms influence the user experience of \system.} Another phenomenon we observed is that the under-performed model and XAI algorithm quality can influence the user experience, such as trust and satisfaction.
+Note that in real-world AI tasks, humans are commonly motivated to use the XAI methods to analyze AI predictions, such as improving writing performance according to the AI writing feedback with the help of \system's XAI methods.
+However, there are situations that AI writing feedback is misaligned with human judgment.
+In these situations, users commonly ignore the misaligned feedback which can potentially reduce satisfaction and trust in the AI prediction models.
+To mitigate this issue, we posit two actions to resolve: i) it is important to align the AI models' predictions and feedback with human judgment before asking users to leverage analysis methods (\eg XAIs in \system) to explain or interact with the AI predictions. ii) if the AI task is difficult thus, it's inevitable to occur misalignment (\eg the scientific writing task in this study), enabling human intervention in the models' prediction outputs can alleviate the harm to user experience.
+For example, when P4 met the misalignment between the model output and his own judgment, he mentioned, ``it would be great if I can manually make the model ignore this review so that the score can reflect my performance more fairly.''